LOCAL SUCCESS STORY TO BE HONORED AS “GOLD MEDALIST FOR LIFE” BY THE YOUTH HOME THAT GAVE HIM A SECOND CHANCE

 Paul Anderson Youth Home in Vidalia, Ga.
 Celebrates its 60th Anniversary

-(RALEIGH, NC) Jonathan Carter of Wendell, N.C., never expected to be honored as a “Gold Medalist for Life.”
-The 33-year-old financial advisor lives a relatively peaceful life with his wife and children in the pleasant Raleigh-Durham suburb.
-His life could have been the exact opposite of what he is experiencing now if not for Paul Anderson Youth Home (PAYH), a Christian residential program and on-campus school for young men between the ages of 16 and 21 struggling with behavioral problems and issues of discipline, anger and depression.
+(CHATTANOOGA, TN) Chris Carlino of Chattanooga, Tenn., never expected to be honored as a “Gold Medalist for Life.”
+The 37-year-old business owner and father of two lives a relatively peaceful life.
+It could have been the exact opposite of what he is experiencing now if not for Paul Anderson Youth Home (PAYH), a Christian residential program and on-campus school for young men between the ages of 16 and 21 struggling with behavioral problems and issues of discipline, anger and depression.

 Paul Anderson, who was declared “the strongest man in the world” after the 1956 Melbourne Olympic games, was a gold medal winner and weightlifting legend.
 To this day, no one has exceeded or even matched his feat of lifting 6,270 lb. in a back lift.
 Anderson used his fame to promote youth physical fitness and his devotion to Jesus Christ.
 While touring the country as a goodwill ambassador, he developed a desire to help young people mired in bad behavior and poor choices who were throwing their lives away.
 Along with his wife Glenda, who still maintains quite a presence at the Home, the Paul Anderson Youth Home was founded in 1961.